Windows Autopilot with co-management

 With Autopilot, you can now provide a hands-free OS deployment to unmanned devices or shared devices using the self-deploying mode.
 This setup meets the needs of all your different types of workers.
 Also, the Windows Autopilot Reset function makes sure that reprovisioning of a device to a new user is simple and easy.
 This process simplifies what has traditionally been a difficult task when you have seasonal or contract workers.

-The German logistics and rail freight company DB Shenker uses Autopilot to increase employee productivity and free its IT teams from working on day-to-day support tasks.
-Shenker has moved away from traditional imaging and replaced it with provisioning via the cloud.
+The German logistics and rail freight company DB Schenker uses Autopilot to increase employee productivity and free its IT teams from working on day-to-day support tasks.
+DB Schenker has moved away from traditional imaging and replaced it with provisioning via the cloud.
 They now use Azure AD-join and Intune to get new devices up and running quickly.

 Create satisfaction in your organization by creating a better user experience for your users.
 Use Windows Autopilot to drive down costs.
 Free up your time to focus on other projects to drive more value and impact for your organization.